DDvO/SolBatSim/README.md

 * a file per year with the average load per minute in a row per hour, which is well suited as SolBatSim input file,
-* and another file per year with a record per hour of the energy consumption, production (if any), and balance, as well as the imported energy and exported energy, obtained by accumulating the positive/negative per-second total power values over the given hour.
+* and another file per year with a record per hour of the energy consumption, production and self-consmption (if any), balance, as well as the imported energy and exported energy, obtained by accumulating the positive/negative per-second total power values over the given hour.